 Here’s a quick and easy way to turn dried apricots into something festive.
 If you don’t want to make your own, you can order chocolate-dipped apricots from Bissinger’s or Lake Champlain Chocolates (the latter are kosher-certified).

-Don’t like chocolate?
-There’s another recipe below for glazed dried apricots.
+> There’s a second recipe below, for plain glazed dried apricots.

 RECIPE #1: CHOCOLATE-DIPPED APRICOTS RECIPE